top of page

 Often quicker than most adults around them.

-Kids need adults who will walk with them patiently, honestly, and biblically toward the real Jesus—especially in a world that is shaping them faster than we realize.
+Kids need Christian adults who will walk with them patiently, honestly, and biblically toward the real Jesus.

 Before confusion hardens into disengagement that can last a lifetime.